 When asked why she has devoted her life to these causes, Christine said, "I am amazed at the opportunities I've had and thankful to share my vision of peace."

-The Bryan Award honors those who, regardless of religious affiliation, seek to change systemic injustice in order to ensure this vision.
+The Bryant Award honors those who, regardless of religious affiliation, seek to change systemic injustice in order to ensure this vision.
 The award honors persons who embody the Judeo-Christian vision of justice as interpreted by the United Methodist Social Principles.

 To have an award that lifts up social justice presupposes that there are injustices in the world.
 Social justice, therefore, is defined as those efforts that ensure and/or create the quality of community life envisioned in the Hebrew Bible and New Testament.